locationtech/geomesa/docs/user/installation_and_configuration.rst

     directory, not the main geomesa binary distribution directory!

 Due to licensing restrictions, dependencies for shape file support and raster ingest must be separately installed.
-These may be installed by invoking the following commands:
+Do this with the following commands:

 .. code-block:: bash